umanium/100-days-of-rust/00-installing_and_hello_world/readme.md

           collect2: error: ld returned 1 exit status
 ```

-After searching the internet, I found out that the package `build-essentials` is missing, so the compilation cannot be completed.
+After searching the internet, I found out that the package `build-essential` is missing, so the compilation cannot be completed.
 I installed the package then:
 ```
 sudo apt-get install build-essential
 ```